Check out these five ways to brand your website so that you can consistently communicate with your audience and showcase your brand’s personality!

 If your site feels disconnected and/or not cohesive, chances are the colors and fonts are all over the place.

 If you don’t have a brand style guide, your first order of business is to create one.
-This can be done in Canva or Word or really any program where you can store information.
 Pick a color palette (five to six colors at most) and stick to them.
 Select your fonts and again, stick to them.

-If you’re feeling extra ambitious, add in a standard for your headings, buttons, backgrounds and link text.
+If you’re feeling extra ambitious, add in a standard for your headings, buttons, background colors/textures and link text.
 This doesn’t mean every element needs to be the same exact color and font every time, but rather, it needs to be consistent.

 For example, the main CTA button in the header is ALWAYS blue with Source Sans Pro and the remainder of the buttons on that page are red with Open Sans.
 Yes, they’re different from each other, but they’re the same for that specific use-case.